ctlee/BioChemCoRe-2018/docs/pages/h-bond.md

 Hydrogen bond analysis identifies the number and/or duration of hydrogen bonds in a system of interest.
 A hydrogen bond is formed when a single hydrogen (H) is shared between the heavy atom it is covalently bonded to (the "donor") and another heavy atom (the "acceptor").
 This hydgrogen bond (which is really a "weak interaction") is usually with electronegative atoms such as fluorine (F), oxygen (O), or nitrogen (N).
 Remember, H-bonding is FON!

+{% include image.html file="/h-bond/laksjdf.png" alt="laksjdf" caption="Figure 1: lajfsdlksg" width=100 %}

 Hydrogen bonds facilitate molecular interactions and are ubiquitous in nature.
 The bond between a H on a water molecule and an O on another water molecule is resposible for the cohesive property of water.
 H-bonds are also important for the secondary structure of proteins: depending on the spacing of the amino acids, H-bonds formed between these residues create alpha helices or beta sheets.
 In this tutorial, we're interested in H-bonds formed between ligands and proteins.

-Make sure to do this tutorial for each HSP90 system.
+Make sure to answer all the questions and do this tutorial for each HSP90 system.

+{% include image.html file="/h-bond/askdflj.png" alt="lsdkfa" caption="Figure 2: salkdjf" width=100 %}

 #### Q1: What role do you think H-bonds play in the interaction between a ligand and a protein?